 Employment Tribunal decision

 The Tribunal rejected Mr Lafferty’s claim.
-They were satisfied that Nuffield had met the two stage test.
+They were satisfied that Nuffield had met the 2 stage test set out above:

 - Fair reason – the Tribunal accepted that Nuffield’s concerns about the risk of reputational damage if Mr Lafferty were convicted of the offences were genuinely held and as such they had demonstrated “some other substantial reason” for dismissal.